 - CTX_XDL_SITE_NAME=dns-name – The Linux VDA discovers LDAP servers through DNS.
 To limit the DNS search results to a local Site, specify a DNS Site name.
-If unnecessary, it can be set to <none>.
+If unnecessary, set to <none>.

-- CTX_XDL_LDAP_LIST=list-ldap-servers – The Linux VDA queries DNS to discover LDAP servers.
-If DNS cannot provide LDAP service records, you can provide a space-separated list of LDAP FQDNs with LDAP port.
+- CTX_XDL_LDAP_LIST=’list-ldap-servers’ – The Linux VDA queries DNS to discover LDAP servers.
+If DNS cannot provide LDAP service records, you can provide a space-separated list of LDAP FQDNs with LDAP ports.
 For example, ad1.mycompany.com:389.
-If unnecessary, it can be set to <none>.
+If unnecessary, set to <none>.

 - CTX_XDL_SEARCH_BASE=search-base-set – The Linux VDA queries LDAP through a search base set to the root of the Active Directory Domain (for example, DC=mycompany,DC=com).
 To improve search performance, you can specify a search base (for example, OU=VDI,DC=mycompany,DC=com).
-If unnecessary, it can be set to <none>.
+If unnecessary, set to <none>.

-- CTX_XDL_FAS_LIST= list-fas-servers – The Federated Authentication Service (FAS) servers are configured through AD Group Policy.
-Because the Linux VDA does not support AD Group Policy, you can provide a semicolon-separated list of FAS servers instead.
+- CTX_XDL_FAS_LIST=’list-fas-servers’ – The Federated Authentication Service (FAS) servers are configured through AD Group Policy.
+The Linux VDA does not support AD Group Policy, but you can provide a semicolon-separated list of FAS servers instead.
 The sequence must be the same as configured in AD Group Policy.
-If any server address is removed, fill its blank with the <none> text string and keep the sequence of server addresses without any changes.
+If any server address is removed, fill its blank with the <none> text string and do not modify the order of server addresses.

 - CTX_XDL_START_SERVICE=Y | N – Whether or not the Linux VDA services are started when the configuration is complete.

 If any parameters are not set, the installation rolls back to interactive mode, with a prompt for user input.
-The ctxinstall.sh script does not prompt for answers when all parameters are already set through the environment variables, the ctxinstall.sh script still prompts for user input for the path to install .NET Runtime 6.0.
+When all parameters are already set through the environment variables, the ctxinstall.sh script still prompts for user input for the path to install .NET Runtime 6.0.

 In silent mode, you must run the following commands to set environment variables and then run the ctxinstall.sh script.

 When running the sudo command, type the -E option to pass the existing environment variables to the new shell it creates.
-Citrix recommends that you create a shell script file from the preceding commands with #!/bin/bash as the first line.
+We recommend that you create a shell script file from the preceding commands with #!/bin/bash as the first line.